-Steve Wood is a Principal who leads Chuhak & Tecson's litigation practice group.
-He brings to the firm more than 25 years of experience litigating and trying cases of significant complexity and exposure against some of the largest firms in the country.
-Steve focuses his practice on complex civil litigation, including a wide range of commercial disputes, mass tort and products liability matters.
+Steve Wood is a Principal who leads Chuhak & Tecson's litigation practice group with nearly 30 years of experience litigating and trying cases of significant complexity and exposure, many against some of the largest firms in the country.
 He has represented clients in courts across the country and has tried cases in state and federal courts from New Jersey to California.
-He also has participated in a variety of evidentiary hearings in state and federal courts, and before administrative bodies.
 Steve has argued several appeals and has been involved on the brief in numerous other appellate proceedings.
 He appears as counsel of record in several reported decisions.

-Steve’s experience in complex commercial litigation spans a wide range of substantive areas including breach of contract, the Uniform Commercial Code, Lanham Act, employment torts and contracts, whistle-blower suits, unfair competition and antitrust, among others.
+Steve’s experience in complex civil litigation spans a wide range of substantive areas including breach of contract, the Uniform Commercial Code, Lanham Act, employment torts and contracts, unfair competition and antitrust, among others.
 His practice also has emphasized the defense of manufacturers in toxic substances, products liability and mass tort cases.
-He has experience as both regional counsel and national counsel for Fortune 500 companies in recurrent products liability litigation.
-He has served as defense liaison counsel in statewide coordinated products liability litigation.
-He also has extensive experience in multidistrict litigation proceedings.
-Steve’s clients span a diverse range of industries, including aerospace, energy, communications and pharmaceuticals.
+Most recently, Steve has specialized in defending cases brought under the False Claims Act and otherwise representing clients in government enforcement proceedings.
+Steve’s clients span a diverse range of industries, including aerospace, energy, communications, medical devices, and pharmaceuticals.
 He is a frequent speaker on litigation matters and trial techniques.